 My research centers on plant-animal interactions, with a special focus on songbirds as potential pollinators.
 With interests that span conservation biology, ornithology, and pollination ecology, I have developed a deep passion for understanding how birds contribute to ecosystem health, and a curiosity on how this may shift across urban gradients.

 As a dedicated conservation biologist and advocate for mental health in academia, I seek to blend rigorous science with community engagement, ensuring that my research has both local and global impact.
-Currently, I am seeking postdoctoral opportunities where I can apply my expertise in plant-animal interactions, bird ecology and conservation, and participatory science.
-I also bring experience with ecological modeling and spatial ecology and seek to strengthen those skills as a postdoctoral fellow.
+Currently, I am seeking postdoctoral opportunities where I can apply my expertise in plant-animal interactions, bird ecology, wildlife conservation, and participatory science.
+I also use survey and interview methods, ecological modeling, and spatial ecology tools in my work, and seek to strengthen my quantitative and qualitative skills as a postdoctoral fellow.

 5/2024 Great news!
 The Colorado State University Office of the Vice President for Researcher (OVPR) has selected me as a part of the VPR Graduate Fellowship Cohort!
 Read more about this opportunity here.